 Educational costs are an important consideration for students selecting a college.
 For that reason, Berkeley College protects eligible students from increases in full-time tuition rates through the Tuition Freeze Program.
 To be eligible, students must be enrolled full-time in degree programs for three consecutive quarters, beginning with their first quarter at the College.
 Eligible students' full-time tuition rates stay the same as long as the students remain continuously enrolled in degree programs with no more than one quarter of absence.
+The policy also covers military/veterans readmitted to the same program, for the first academic year in which the student returns.
 For the complete Tuition Freeze Policy, click here.

 |DEGREE PROGRAM FEES (NON-REFUNDABLE)|